Manuperezro/The-Climbing-Club-MS2/README.md

 # The Climbing Club

-# A responsive website of a travel compnay specializes in Climbing activities and destinations, wich also offers Climbing courses
+# A responsive travel company's website specialized in Climbing  activities and destinations, wich also offers Climbing courses

 ## Code Institute - Milestone Project 2